Discover more from AI Supremacy

 Claude, which is still in beta, puts a strong emphasis on ethics and safety.
 The chatbot is trained as a "Constitutional AI," which is a method of helping language models against adversarial prompting.
 Constitutional AI training involves several rounds of feedback using both humans and AI.
 In practice, Claude users report that it's less evasive than ChatGPT with difficult questions and can admit when it doesn't know an answer.
 But it still suffers from hallucinations and is reportedly worse at math and coding.

 After Google, Anthropic is OpenAI’s best-funded competitor.
 The organization has raised over $1 billion to date, including $300 million from Google.
-And it's not slowing down - it plans to raise as much as $5 billion over the next two years to take on OpenAI and enter over a dozen major industries.
+And it's not slowing down - it plans to raise as much as $5 billion over the next two years to take on OpenAI and enter over a dozen major industries9.
 It wants to build a model (codenamed “Claude-Next”) ten times more capable than the current state-of-the-art.

 4. Cohere (🍁)